HRLO77/wordle-ai/README.md

 # wordle-ai
-Trying to make a tensorflow model that solves wordles.
+Trying to make something that solves wordles.

-Not complete or tested yet either.